 While the law lets us calculate quite a bit about what happens, notice that it does not tell us anything about WHY it happens.
 That is what theories are for.
 In the language of science, the word "theory" is used to describe an explanation of why and how things happen.
 For gravity, we use Einstein's Theory of General Relativity to explain why things fall.

 A theory starts as one or more hypotheses, untested ideas about why something happens.
 For example, I might propose a hypothesis that the object that you released fell because it was pulled by the Earth's magnetic field.
 Once we started testing, it would not take long to find out that my hypothesis was not supported by the evidence.
 Non-magnetic objects fall at the same rate as magnetic objects.
 Because it was not supported by the evidence, my hypothesis does not gain the status of being a theory.
 To become a scientific theory, an idea must be thoroughly tested, and must be an accurate and predictive description of the natural world.

 While laws rarely change, theories change frequently as new evidence is discovered.
 Instead of being discarded due to new evidence, theories are often revised to include the new evidence in their explanation.
 The Theory of General Relativity has adapted as new technologies and new evidence have expanded our view of the universe.

-So when we are scientifically discussing gravity, we can talk about the law that describes the attraction between two objects, and we can also talk about the theory that describes why the objects attract each other.
+So when we are scientifically discussing gravity, we can talk about the law of gravity that describes the attraction between two objects, and we can also talk about the theory of gravity that describes why the objects attract each other.